Teriks/pake/README.md

 import pake

-# Tasks are registered the the pake.Make object
+# Tasks are registered the the pake.Pake object
 # returned by pake's initialization call, using the task decorator.

 pk = pake.init()